stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

 ##### Enable on a HostedCluster

-Set the following parameter in HypershiftDeployment, when creating a cluster:
+Set the following parameter in HostedCluster, when creating a cluster:
 ```
 spec:
-  hostedClusterSpec:
   platform:
     type: AWS
     aws:
       endpointAccess: Private
 ```

 #### Enabling External DNS